romain-jacotin/cuda/README.md

 The easiest way to write an application that use GPU acceleration is to use existing CUDA libraries if they correspond to your need: cuBLAS, cuRAND, cu FFT, cuSOLVER, cuDNN, ...

-But if existing libraries does not fit your need then you must write your own GPU functions in C language ( CUDA call them kernels, and CUDA C program have ".cu" file extension ) and use them in your application by using CUDA Runtime API, and linking CUDA Runtime library and home made kernels functions to your application.
+If existing libraries do not fit your need then you must write your own GPU functions in C language ( CUDA call them kernels, and CUDA C program have ".cu" file extension ) and use them in your application by using CUDA Runtime API, and linking CUDA Runtime library and your kernels functions to your application.

 ### <A name="versioningandcompatibility"></A> Versioning and Compatibility